North Warnborough: History

 Held by King Harold before the Norman invasion of 1066, North Warnborough and Odiham had become a royal burgh by 1086.
 Half-way between Winchester and Windsor, the Saxon kings maintained a palace and lodgings in Odiham.
 By 1207 work had begun on Odiham Castle (known locally as King John's castle) in 20 acre of meadowland between North Warnborough and Greywell, the ruins of which stand by the canal, itself Greywell Fen Site of Special Scientific Interest (SSSI) and a unique conservation area.

 Part of house now known as Cruck cottage has timbers dated 1383/4.

 The village once had two mills, with eight water mills recorded in the Odiham Hundred, as well as seven pubs.

 Description

 North Warnborough consists of a conservation area, bounded by Mill Corner in the north and The Street in the south, lying to each side of the B3349 Reading to Alton road.
 The village's 40 listed buildings lie within the conservation area.
 There are also later housing developments with post-war housing beyond the southern boundary of the conservation area to the Odiham boundary and also in the Old Orchard.
 A detailed character appraisal was published by Hart District Council in 2009.

+North Warnborough and Odiham are separated by several fields, including a bioethanol crop field, and a small protected woodland, a gap which is maintained by deliberate parish council policy.

 North of the canal lies North Warnborough Green, another SSSI, including a ford.

 The Lord Derby and The Anchor pubs remain.
-The Swan was destroyed by fire in September 2010 and the Jolly Miller is now pending change of use following a short period as 'The Chilli Pad' Thai restaurant.
-The Millhouse is a family restaurant.
+The Swan was destroyed by fire in September 2010.
+The Jolly Miller, following a brief period as a Thai-fusion restaurant "The Chili Pad", has been converted into housing.
+The Mill House is a family restaurant occupying a historic water mill.